What Is SEO Audit and Why Is It Important

 4. Local SEO

 Local SEO focuses on improving a website’s visibility in local search results, the kind that appear when users look for services “near me” or within a specific area.
-Optimizing for Local SEO involves targeting location-based keywords and ensuring that your website ranks in local searches relevant to your business.
+Local SEO service involves targeting location-based keywords and ensuring that your website ranks in local searches relevant to your business.

 Local SEO typically involves:

-- Local keywords: Targeting phrases that include your location, such as “digital marketing agency in Dubai.”
+• Local keywords: Targeting phrases that include your location, such as “digital marketing services in USA.”

 That said, local SEO ensures that when people nearby search for what you offer, your business appears front and center, right where it matters most.